Welcome to Yale Law School (YLS). We’re glad you’re here!

 Borrow Direct is a service that can be used to borrow books from other libraries.
 Most books borrowed through Borrow Direct are available for pickup at the Law Library within four business days.
 A link to Borrow Direct can be found here.

-If the book you want is not available from Borrow Direct, you should use Interlibrary Loan.
+If the book you want is not available from Borrow Direct,or if you need it for an extended period of time, you should use Interlibrary Loan.
 Request forms may be submitted through the Web.

 In an effort to improve our customer service to everyone, we no longer allow library patrons to place recalls on material checked out from the law library.
 Instead, we are encouraging our patrons to use Borrow Direct.